-As someone who lives a great distance from loved ones and immediate family members, I’ve spent a lot of time traveling around by airplane.
 Like many others, I’ve also spent some time traveling to other countries for tourism's sake and for vacation.
 With all of the information on the web in regards to travel and the multiple ways for setting up a vacation or trip, it can seem confusing or quite overwhelming.

 You’ll probably see mention of the terms, “domestic,” and, “international,” when it comes to setting up travel plans.

 What Is Domestic Travel?
 Domestic travel defines any flight that both takes off and lands within the same country’s borders.
 If you’re intending to travel to any state or city within the confines of the country you are located in, you will be traveling domestically.